kyleboyd/books/Uncommon Knowledge/Don't Die On Stage/Don't Die On Stage.md

 As a professional (even one volunteering their time to speak), you have a duty to research the audience before you begin.
 How can you communicate effectively with an audience if you haven’t taken the time to get to know them?

 I always make a point of getting to know the person who invited me, and – if possible – the wider team, before I arrive.
-It’s simply a common courtesy, they can then guide you on the audience’s needs and make up.
+This is simply a common courtesy, but over and above politeness, an event's organisers can guide you on the audience’s needs and make up.
 In our initial discussions I drill down to discover what the audiences' interests are and what their needs might be.
+It's important to me to know what matters to them.

 You’re a professional and you should know the importance of treating your audience like the professionals they are.
 An average sized conference with a few hundred attendees is a room overflowing with investment, your audience have to paid to be here, in many cases travelled to attend, are often staying in a hotel, and are paying for food and drink.
 Every single member of the audience has invested in this and you have a duty to deliver.

-I once witnessed a talk by a very talented individual (a great designer, a terrible speaker), who in the Q&A, when asked about pricing tiers for web font platforms, which had been the subject of the talk, responded, “I have no idea.
+I once witnessed a talk by a very talented individual (a great designer, a terrible speaker), who in the Q&A, when asked about pricing tiers for web font platforms – which had been the subject of the talk – responded, “I have no idea about pricing tiers.
 You could just Google it.”

 I was shocked.

 This is basic preparation and is the difference between a professional and an amateur.
-If you’ve been paid to be on stage, you need to know your material inside and out.
-Not knowing the answers to simple questions due to poor preparation is not only unprofessional, it’s disrespectful of your audience (the audience who, at the end of the day, paid you to be there).
+If you’ve been paid to be on stage, even if you haven't been paid, you need to know your material inside and out.
+Not knowing the answers to simple questions due to poor preparation is not only unprofessional, it’s disrespectful of your audience (the audience who, at the end of the day, paid you to be there, of – if it's an unconference – paid with their time away from work).

 /*

 Stress that the organiser is a channel to the audience.
 The organiser wants the most from you and will do what they can to ensure you’re afforded everything you need.

-It's worth the brown M&Ms from Van Halen’s legendary rider.
+It's worth mentioning the brown M&Ms from Van Halen’s legendary rider.
 This was less a case of a penchant for brown M&Ms and more a filter to see had organisers actually read the rider.

 */